From the installation of an HVAC system to the build of the mobile home itself some things defer from conventional home.

 Refrigerant is transferred between the components from inside a home to the outside transferring hot and cold as necessary.

-The inside Coil most often looks A shaped and is located inside the bottom of the furnace.
+The inside Coil looks A shaped and is located inside the bottom of the furnace.

 Split systems are widely used in mobile homes and use the duct work in place from the furnace to blow cool air in through the vents.